 When a banding machine is not available, a lathe can be used to hold the armature while the bands are wound on.
 A layer of paper or cloth is usually placed under the band.
-Cloth makes the best foundation for bands placed on the coil ends, as the eloth tends to keep the bands from slipping off.
+Cloth makes the best foundation for bands placed on the coil ends, as the cloth tends to keep the bands from slipping off.
 A layer of fuller board or fish paper can be used under bands placed around the core.
 Grooves about 1/32 of an .nch deep are usually provided for the bands on cores with open slots.

 The paper should be cut carefully to the exact width of this groove, so it will fit snugly and without sticking out at either side.
 The banding wires should be wound on under tension, so they will be firm and tight when completed.
-A simple tension clamp or brake can be made by cutting two strips of fibre $\frac{1}{4}$ inch by $1\frac{1}{2}$ by 6 inches, and bolting these together with two small bolts, using wing nuts on each end.
+A simple tension clamp or brake can be made by cutting two strips of fibre $\frac{1}{2}$ inch by $\frac{1}{2}$ by 6 inches, and bolting these together with two small bolts, using wing nuts on each end.
 Place these pieces of fibre in the tool post of the lathe and run the wire between them.
 Then, by adjusting the two wing nuts, any desired tension may be obtained.

 Fig. 32-C. Above are shown a number of the more common tools used in armature windings.
 No. 1 is a stripping tool for stripping open slot armatures and stators.
 No. 2-coil lifter for lifting coils from the slots.
 No. 3-lead lifter for lifting coil leads from commutator risers.
 No. 4-lifting tool for prying tight coils from slots.
-No. 5-coil hook to break coil ends loose from insulating varnish.
+No. 5-coil book to break coil ends loose from insulating varnish.
 No. 6-coil puller for sliding top sides of coils into slots.
 No. 7-fibre slot drift for driving coils into slots.
 (4 thicknesses needed: 3/16", 5/16", 7/16", 9/16") No. 8-fibre coil shaper for shaping coil ends after coils are in slots.
-No. 9-steel slot drift for driving vedges into partly closed slots.
+No. 9-steel slot drift for driving coils to the bottom of partly closed slots.
+No. 18-push cutter for trimming edges of slot insulation.
 No. 11-wedge driver for driving wedges into partly closed slots.
-No. 11-wedge driver for driving wedges into commutator risers.
+No. 12-wire scraper for removing insulation from ends of coil leads.
+No. 13-lead drift for driving coil leads into commutator risers.
 No. 14-one sided chisel to cut off leads at risers.
 No. 15-commutator pick for picking out short circuits between segments.
-No. 16-under cutting saw for under cutting commutator mica.
-No. 16-under cutting for placing tension on banding wires while winding them.
+No. 15-under cutting saw for under cutting commutator mica.
+No. 15-banding clamp for placing tension on banding wires while winding them.